 “With this (operating) system (MBOS), Mercedes-Benz has the central control of all vehicle domains and thus the interfaces to the customer, who is always the focus of our activities,” Sajjad Khan told Automobilwoche.
 Khan is the CTO of CASE (Connected, Autonomous, Shared & Services, Electric) at Mercedes-Benz.
 Developing its own software enables Mercedes to achieve faster and more regular updates.

-In Sindelfingen (Germany), where the S-Class and EQS are manufactured, Daimler has 3,500 developers from the areas of autonomous driving or electric powertrains already working on MBOS.
+In Sindelfingen (Germany), where Daimler manufactures the S-Class and EQS, it has 3,500 developers from the areas of autonomous driving or electric powertrains already working on MBOS.
 The company will create 3,000 new jobs for developing MBOS worldwide, and most of them will probably be in Germany.
 The recruitment will be in the field of software programming and development.

 MMA Platform to support compact & mid-size Mercedes electric cars